 Okay, it’s not exactly the worst thing in the world but on a day when you have a shit ton of stuff to do and you’re not feeling great, it’s a massive faff.
 Needless to say the customer was very happy when I told her we had some lenses in stock for her, and she asked what my name was.
 Generally, when a customer asks for your name, it never goes well.
 You just usually get “I’m here to see Amy” when literally, any other member of staff could have served them.
 I reluctantly told her my name and reiterated that she did not have to ask for me specifically because I wanted to stay in the safe cocoon that was the office, away from face to face interaction (yes, I’m aware retail was a poor job choice for me).

-Anyway, an hour or so later I was asked if I served a [customer’s name].
+Anyway, an hour or so later I was asked if I served a [customer’s name] (I can’t remember, nor would I announce it on my blog).
 Normally in these situations, it was never good, so when they asked me if I could come downstairs, I reluctantly agreed.
 Surprisingly though, I was given a box of chocolates and a thank you card!
 The customer had left, but she’d wrote a lovely note saying that she really appreciated my help and that I’d saved her a lot of stress.
 I meanwhile felt like a total bitch for the fact that I’d been miserable the whole time and had moaned pretty much the whole way through the job.
 But still, I was touched that she still went the extra mile to say thank you.
 Especially considering that I had done a lot more for customers in the past and not gotten so much as a thank you!

 Have you ever been on the receiving end of a random act of kindness?
 Or have you carried them out yourself?
 Let me know in the comments!